webaverse/docs/docs/index.md

 ## ❓ What is the Webaverse?

-The Webaverse is a blanket term used to describe a set of technologies that enable the use of spatial applications and objects powered by WebXR.
+<a href="https://webaverse.com/" target="_blank" rel="noopener noreferrer">The Webaverse</a> is a blanket term used to describe a set of technologies that enable the use of spatial applications and objects powered by WebXR.
 These spatial applications are called "augs".
-See [`What Is Webaverse`](about.md) for a more in-depth explanation, or read on to get started with using and developing them!
+See [`What Is Webaverse?`](about.md) for a more in-depth explanation, or read on to get started with using and developing them!

 ## ❓ What Are XR Packages (XRPKs)?